 12-10-3.6 WIDTH OF VEHICLES

-A. The total outside width of any vehicle or its load, excepting mirrors, shall not exceed eight feet six inches.
-Safety devices up to three inches on either side of the vehicle are also excepted.
+The total outside width of any vehicle or its load, excepting mirrors, shall not exceed eight feet six inches.
+Safety devices up to three inches on either side of the vehicle and recreational appurtenances, including retracting awnings, up to six inches on either side of the vehicle are also excepted.
 (66-7-402 NMSA 1978)

 12-10-3.7 HEIGHT AND LENGTH OF VEHICLES AND LOADS